-Aboriginal and Torres Strait Islander children generally have better vision than other Australian children, but as adults, Aboriginal and Torres Strait Islanders are six times more likely to go blind.
+Aboriginal and Torres Strait Islander children generally have better vision than other Australian children, but as adults, Aboriginal and Torres Strait Islanders are three times more likely to go blind.

 The poorer health and high burden of disease of Australia's Aboriginal and Torres Strait Islander peoples compared to the non-Indigenous population is no secret.
 However, something can be done.
 Since 2006, Australia's peak health bodies, NGOs and human rights organisations have worked together to achieve health and life expectation equality for Australia's Aboriginal and Torres Strait Islander people.
 This is known as the Close the Gap Campaign, and The Fred Hollows Foundation actively participates in and supports the steering committee.

 Today, there’s still a ten-year gap in life expectancy between Aboriginal and Torres Strait Islanders and non-Indigenous Australians.
 Poor eye health and a lack of easy access to services play a part in this.
 The Close the Gap campaign is working to close this unacceptable health and life expectancy gap within a generation.
 By coming together to improve health systems, advocate for bipartisan support and long-term funding and solutions, we believe that by 2030, every Aboriginal and Torres Strait Islander child will live a long and healthy life – like any other Australian child.

 The Foundation’s vision for reconciliation is grounded in Fred’s deep commitment to, and respect for, Aboriginal and Torres Strait Islanders.
 The key part of our mission is to work with partners to deliver high quality and culturally appropriate eye care services.
 Our aim is to make these services more accessible to Aboriginal and Torres Strait Islander people in remote and underserved areas of Australia.